Oblivionburn/Dirge-of-Sorrows/README.md

 - Losing level/map if enemy squad reaches player base (forced to retreat back to Worldmap)
 #
 ### Planned features not yet implemented:
-- Right-clicking squads on map to view their characters/formation
 - Recovering HP/EP at towns
 - Collecting gold from controlled towns
 - Additional runes for combat